 In the direct aftermath of this original crash, a 2012 Acura struck the mangled debris.
-So too did an approaching dump truck, unable to apply its brakes quickly enough.
+So too did an approaching dump truck, unable to apply its brakes quickly enough, leading to a significant truck accident injury.
 When all was said and done, over five vehicles had amassed into a pile-up of strewn wreckage and wayward cars.
 Injuries were incurred in these secondary impacts, but no more fatalities resulted.

 The original speculation is that the Infiniti and the Acura were in the midst of an illegal, high-speed street race.

 This story serves as an all-too-real reminder of the high stakes involved when driving at high speeds.
 Michael Fabre’s life was cut woefully short.
 What may have seemed like a high-octane lark ended in the death of three young people.

 There is no adequate redress for what happened here, but below, we’ll take a look at some driving tips that, if heeded, will help improve road safety for all motorists moving forward.

 How to Drive Slowly but Safely